-Mr Nelson Rolihlahla Mandela is sometimes called by several other names.
-While each name has its own special meaning and story behind it, not too many people know these names or what they mean.
+Mr. Nelson Rolihlahla Mandela is sometimes called by several other names.
+While each name has its own special meaning and story, not too many people know these names or what they mean.
 We’ve decided to highlight some of these names so you should know them, what you are saying and why.
-So here is a brief explanation of each name.
+So here is a brief explanation of the many names of Nelson Mandela:

 In South Africa, Mandela is most commonly referred to as Madiba which was the name of the Thembu clan from which Nelson Mandela came to be.
-According to South African history, Madiba was the name of a Thembu chief who was a famous ruler and in the 19th century, ruled over a region called the Transkei in the country’s southeast.
+According to South African history, Madiba was the name of a Thembu chief who was a famous ruler who ruled over a region called the Transkei in the country’s southeast.
+That was as far back as the 19th century.
 It is noteworthy that in South Africa, A clan name is much more important and respected than a surname as the clan name makes reference to the ancestor from which a person is descended.

 See Also: Why Nelson Mandela Was Called Madiba

 The name “Nelson” was given to the young Mandela as a primary school pupil.
 According to the Nelson Mandela Foundation, it was given to him by his teacher, Miss Mdingane, on the very first day he attended school in Qunu village, but it’s yet unclear why she chose that particular name.

 A probable reason would be that there is nothing really significant about her giving him the name.
 This is most especially as giving African children English names was a popular custom among teachers in the schools in those days as a result of the influence of the British colonials who could not easily and often would not, pronounce African names.

 This is actually Mr. Mandela’s original birth name: it is an isiXhosa name that means “pulling the branch of a tree”, but colloquially it means “troublemaker”.
 It is a name given to him by his father for which he lived up to in a very “positive” way.